dutertetimes/dutertetimes.github.io/news/_posts/2016-10-12-20161012T192026-115th Anniversary of the Philippine Coast Guard.md

 He continued by explaining that the country has 3-4 million drug addicts, saying that if he was not elected, the country would not know the sheer number of people that illegal drugs have consumed.

-President Duterte also addressed the government forces present, saying, "As a prosecutor, I am aware of the travail that a law enforcer has to go through… In my 22 years as Mayor I have never allowed a military man, a policeman to go to jail.
-I fought, tooth and nail…"
+President Duterte also addressed the government forces present, saying, "As a prosecutor, I am aware of the travail that a law enforcer has to go through...
+In my 22 years as Mayor I have never allowed a military man, a policeman to go to jail.
+I fought, tooth and nail..."

-He said, "You cannot build a nation over the bones of your country men," and warned, "Do not destroy my country… Do not tinker with the interests of my country… do not destroy the youth of the land."
+He said, "You cannot build a nation over the bones of your country men," and warned, "Do not destroy my country...
+Do not tinker with the interests of my country... do not destroy the youth of the land."

 The President said that to have people walk at night undisturbed and unmolested is the standard that he wants for the country.
 He further added that a strong economy would follow after safety has been ensured and corruption erased.